Ålesund Viewpoint: Climbing the Aksla Steps

 What's not so obvious from the famous photo is that the view is almost as spectacular in other directions.
 The almost 270-degree view from the terrace at the top of the hill is well worth the visit, no matter how many times you've seen the photos.

-To visit, you can either drive or take the steep stone staircase that winds its way up Mount Aksla.
+To visit the viewpoint, you can either drive or take the steep stone staircase that winds its way up Mount Aksla.
 Those taking the 418 stone steps are certainly rewarded, but it's not for everyone.

 I hope you enjoyed the video.
-If you like the style of walking video, there's loads more on our YouTube channel.
-Now, read on for the details of the walk.
+By the way, if you like this style of walking video, there's loads more on our YouTube channel, together with many more travel-focused videos about all things Norway.
+Now, read on for more details on the walk and the alternatives.

 Rollo the Viking statue in Ålesund Byparken.